Top Ten Greatest Philosophical Questions of All Time

 This is actually two questions in one.
 The first asks what happens when the neurons in your brain stop working.
 In other words, what happens after life?
 Do we survive death?

 Religions vary on the subject.
-In the East, the answer to that question is, yes, and you are reborn right back into the world (sometimes after a short break).
+In the East, the answer to that question is, yes, and you are reborn right back into the world.
 In the West, we also tend to answer yes, but only inside an eternity extremes: either torment or paradise.

 It’s an idea most people will struggle with because the brain simply doesn’t have the tools to comprehend the arithmetic of cosmic numbers.
 Take a googol for example, or 1 followed by 100 zeros.

-You can perform symbolic transformations on that – subtract one from it, for example – but you can't comprehend it the way you can comprehend a hundred.
+You can perform symbolic transformations on that – divide it by a thousand, for example – but you can't comprehend it the way you can comprehend a hundred.
 Or a thousand.

-Imagine a googolplex – 1 followed by a googol zeroes (which is different from the Googleplex, the headquarters of Google, Inc. in Mountain View, CA).
+Imagine a googolplex – 1 followed by a googol zeroes.
 Think how big that number is… 1 followed by as many zeroes as are represented in the symbolic number above.

 No, really.
 I'm serious.
 Imagine a 1 followed by a googol zeros.
 That's not even the real number.
 That's just a symbol of the number, and still you can't wrap your head around it.

-Now divide that incomprehensible symbol by infinity.
+Now divide that incomprehensibly huge number by infinity.
 What do you get?

 The second, altogether more interesting question asks what happens in, say, a hundred thousand years.
-Forget about you personally.
-What will happen to the human race?
-What about a few hundred million years from now?
+Forget about survival after death.
+What will happen to the human race a few hundred million years from now?
 Will anyone be here to witness the destruction of the earth when the sun goes supernova?
 What about ten billion years from now?
-Indeed, what about a hundred thousand billion years from now?
+Or a hundred thousand billion years from now?

 What happens then?